grame-cncm/guidolib/doc/mkdoc/GMN/docs/refs/tagsparams.md

 | font      	| string | a font name | Times | true |
 | fsize      	| unit   | the font size | 9pt | true |
 | fattrib      	| string | the font attributes (see below) | *none* | true |

+Note that the default value for the font size may change depending on the tag,

 ### Format string
 A format string is in the form 'hv' where :